 The EAB has been formed based on a stakeholder analysis identifying all relevant stakeholders on national and international levels, linked to the project partners and independent alike (reported in D6.1).
 ImpleMentAll has chosen to have one Advisory Board comprising all stakeholders to allow the different stakeholder groups to interact and develop advice together.
 If needed and relevant, working groups focusing on specific topics will be created.

-The representatives of the EAB have different expert areas which include; Implementation, eHealth, psychiatry/psychology, consumer and patient groups, Healthcare management, research, policy making and IT.
+The representatives of the EAB have different expert areas including; Implementation, eHealth, psychiatry/psychology, consumer and patient groups, healthcare management, research, policy making, and IT.

 The Advisory Board is run by